 Dynamic sitting occurs in an office chair that is fitted with a mechanism that allows the angle between the backrest and seat to change.
 By continuously changing this angle, you automatically stimulate, or activate various muscles in your lower back, core and legs.
 As a result, the blood flow through these muscles increases, bringing oxygen and other nutrients to the muscles and carrying away the waste products of muscle metabolism.
-By doing so, muscle fatigue and it’s associated pain is reduced, particularly in the lower back.
+By doing so, muscle fatigue and it’s associated pain is reduced, particularly in the lower back, core and legs.

 Dynamic Sitting has long been acknowledged as the global benchmark for ergonomic comfort.

 Synchro mechanisms are mechanical swivel & tilt devices that allow the angle of the chair backrest and seat to change in a fixed ratio.
 A synchro mechanism ensures that the movement of the backrest is always greater than that of the seat.

 Most synchro mechanisms have a 2:1 ratio that moves the backrest 2 degrees for every 1 degree of movement in the seat.

 Synchro mechanisms promote Dynamic Sitting

 The seat and backrest move together in a fixed ratio, where the backrest always moves more than the seat.
 With a typical 2:1 ratio, the backrest will tilt backwards by 20 for every 10 of seat tilt.